kimmykokonut/quiz-of-choice/README.md

 ## By Kim & Gabe

-## BUGS
+## TODO
-* in quizDetail, take quiz btn returns to main page (setFormFalse somewhere?) want that btn to process the quiz form fill submit action.
+*  want the  take quiz btn to process the quiz form fill submit action. and stay on that page
-* in quizDetail the return to main btn doesn't work as desired. (console.log bodycontrol line22)
 * obv. styling
 * Edit functionality
 * Delete functionality